kosamad/SomScience/README.md

 ### Future roll outs

-In the future i'd like to address features that correspond to [phase 2](#table-2-roll-out) of my roll out
+In the future i'd like to address features that correspond to [phase 2](#table-2-roll-out) of my roll out:

 1. Add separate pages for the cafe, shop and workshop which give more details for these areas.
 2. Give users the oppertunity to book tickets and the lab experience online before visiting.
 3. Give users the option to become members online.

+I'd also like to:

-4. Add a virtual tour of the museum's main exhibtion space on the "inside page"
+4. Add a virtual tour of the museum's main exhibtion space on the "inside page".
-5. Improve the performance of the pages (see [Testing](#testing) section below)
+5. Improve the performance of the pages (see [Testing](#testing) section below).
 6. Improve the Thanks page so that it loads quicker or uses an alternative form of thanks e.g. a Modal.

 ### Accessibility